Shahriarkawsik/Movie-Portal-Client/README.md

 - **Dynamic Search:** Quickly find movies using an intuitive search bar with live filtering.
 - **Interactive UI:** Smooth animations and transitions to improve user experience.
 - **Responsive Design:** Optimized for various devices, ensuring a consistent experience on desktops, tablets, and smartphones.
-- **Real-Time Notifications:** Receive instant feedback and alerts using toast notifications.
 - **Secure API Integration:** A secure server backend for efficient data handling and enhanced reliability.

 ## Packages Used